cynic-net/dent/dent/README.md

   this still requires a _CNAME_ argument, which is ignored.

 The following options control the behaviour of `dent`:
-* `-q, --quiet`: Use `docker build --quiet` when building an image.
+* `-q, --quiet`: Do not print informational lines indicating what Docker image and container actions (remove/build/create) are being taken and use `docker build --quiet` when building an image.
-  (This may later make other things quieter as well.)

 The following options control which image is used and building of the
 image: